-Not only does The Last Duel utilize rape as a plot device but audiences have to see it happening on screen twice from different perspectives.
+Not only does The Last Duel feature a rape in the film but audiences have to see it happening on screen twice from different perspectives.

 The script is based on a book by Eric Jager but drawing on real-life events won’t change my mind.
 What may have gone for the court system in 14th century France doesn’t work well in the 21st century.
 Moreover, it brings no pleasure in having to watch a rape on screen from two different perspectives.
 I didn’t have interest in this film when it was announced in 2019 and I don’t recommend it today.
 There’s no denying that rape is a serious subject but when it comes to the big screen, movies should not be using rape as a plot device.
 And when they do, please do not depict it twice through differing perspectives.
 It’s traumatic enough that we have to see it once.

 Ben Affleck and Matt Damon can collaborate all they want but this film is really about friends-turned rivals Jean de Carrouges (Matt Damon) and Jacques Le Gris (Adam Driver).
 Ben Affleck comes off as more of a comic relief character as Count Pierre d’Alençon.
 The film’s synopsis describes it as “a cinematic and thought-provoking drama.”
 Cinematic, sure.
 Thought-provoking?
 I found myself very angry after leaving the film and this was the second screening of a double header.
 Angry that they show a rape twice on screen.
 Angry that Jean de Carrouges losing a duel would also sentence his wife to death.
 A whole lot of angry.
 While Marguerite (Jodie Comer) does stand up for herself in the film, there’s not enough of it.
 There’s more of Damon and Driver duking it out on screen.